Zillowe FoundationZillowe Documentation

 zoi sync set <url-or-keyword>Sets the package database registry URL.
 Keywords: default, gitlab, github, codeberg.

-zoi sync showDisplays the current registry URL.
+zoi sync listDisplays the current configured registries.

 Examples

-# Show the current registry URL
+# Show the current configured registries

-zoi sync show
+zoi sync list

 # Set the registry to the official GitHub mirror